hvenables/boris_bike/README.md

 Ten excersises that will expose the basics of classes, objects and TDD, through a real life scenario of Santander cycles.

-This Readme was initialized by Lucy Fang and Harry Venables
+This Readme was initialized by Harriet Craven and Harry Venables